valerio-vaccaro/SpritzLottery/README.md

 1. Navigate to the home page
 2. Click "Create New Game"
 3. Enter a target block height (must be at least 2 blocks in the future)
+4. **Enter a PIN** (minimum 4 characters) - this PIN will be required for all predictions
-4. The game will be created and you'll be redirected to the game page
+5. The game will be created and you'll be redirected to the game page

+**⚠️ Important**: The PIN is hashed and stored securely. **Save your PIN** - it will NOT be shown again after creation!
+You'll need to share it with participants who want to submit predictions.

 ### Submitting Predictions

 1. Go to a game page (must be in "active" status)
 2. Click "Add/Update Your Prediction"
+3. **Enter the game PIN** (obtained from the game creator)
-3. Enter your name (unique identifier) and your nonce prediction
+4. Enter your name (unique identifier) and your nonce prediction
-4. Submit the form
+5. Submit the form

+**Note**: The PIN is required to submit predictions.
+If you don't have the PIN, contact the game creator.

 **Nonce Format**: Accepts hexadecimal format with or without `0x` prefix, with or without padding:
 - `ffff`